amabdulr/CNWG/17-Branding.md

 ---

 🤖 Reasoning Mode
-Think out.
-Before acting, consider:
+Think out loud.
+Before acting, explain:
 - What the rule asks
 - What kind of violations you're targeting
 - How you’ll proceed